 Having a streaming membership doesn’t make much sense if it isn’t compatible with the devices you own.
 Amazon Prime Video is compatible with a wide variety of devices and platforms, including web browsers on a PC or Mac, Roku, Apple TV, Amazon’s own Fire TV and Fire devices, iOS, Android, Xbox One, Xbox 360, PlayStation 3 & 4, Nintendo Wii U, various models of connected Blu-ray players, smart TVs, and Google’s Chromecast and Chromecast Ultra.

 Netflix has thousands of licensed Hollywood movies, TV shows, documentaries, and specials.
-But over the years, its Netflix’s original productions, like House of Cards, Stranger Things, and The Umbrella Academy, that have been stealing the spotlight and increasing Netflix’s desirability.
+But over the years, it’s Netflix’s original productions, like The Witcher, Stranger Things, and The Umbrella Academy, that have been stealing the spotlight and increasing Netflix’s desirability.
 The only content creator that consistently beats Netflix in quality is HBO — fans of shows like Game of Thrones, Veep, and Barry know exactly what we mean.

-Amazon has a much larger total library of movies and TV shows, according to a recent report from Reelgood — more than 12,000 movies in fact — dwarfing both Netflix and Hulu.
+Amazon has a much larger total library of movies and TV shows, according to a December 2018 report from Reelgood — more than 12,000 movies in fact — dwarfing both Netflix and Hulu.
 But size isn’t everything.
-Amazon’s most recognizable Hollywood films tend to be older, like Iron Man 2, Mission: Impossible – Rogue Nation, and Top Gun, and among the good, there plenty of mediocre titles (or worse).
-Amazon has also been making investments in its own original content, like The Marvelous Mrs. Maisel, Patriot, Jack Ryan and The Man in the High Castle.
+Amazon’s most recognizable Hollywood films tend to be older, like Iron Man 2, Sherlock Holmes, and Top Gun, and among the good, there are plenty of mediocre titles (or worse).
+Amazon has also been making investments in its own original content, like The Marvelous Mrs. Maisel, Fleabag, Jack Ryan and The Man in the High Castle.
 In the long term, this is probably the right strategy, but so far, Amazon just can’t compete in that arena.